Click here for Training Videos

 It is also recommended that you include symbols (` ~ ! @ # $ % ^ & * _ + - = { } | [ ] \ : " ; ' < > ? , . /) and numerals to make the password more secure, for example G0neToP$hoenix.

 Use a password that is not obvious but easy for you to remember.
-A combination of letters and numbers and characters is best such as 'mounT2+0live'.
-In this case the 'o' is a zero and the 'T' is a capital 'T'.
+A combination of letters and numbers and characters is best such as 'mounT0live2.
+In this case the '0' is a zero and the 'T' is a capital 'T'.
 If you write your password down, keep it in a place well away from your computer and do not identify it as a password for your MDG data file.
-NOTICE!
-If you forget your password you will not be able to retrieve your data.
-For security reasons there is no "back door" or other ways to access your data.
-The correct password MUST be provided.

 The most important part of creating a password is to create one that you can remember.
 A password may be highly secure based on its makeup, but it can't be remembered, then it is a poor choice for a password.
-You might also consider just what is the likelyhood of someone trying to discover your password as you decide how complicated to make it.
+You might also consider just what is the likelihood of someone trying to discover your password as you decide how complicated to make it.

 Open File